tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:Measure](https://rs.tdwg.org/bdqffdq/terms/Measure)
 - Preferred Label: Measure
-- Definition: A data quality need that expresses how the fitness of data for some use may be measured.
+- Definition: A DataQualityNeed that expresses how the fitness of data for some use may be measured.
 - SubClass Of: DataQualityNeed; MeasurementConcept
-- Comments: Contextualized Dimension in the original framework Describes an instance of the measure concept in terms of the associated information elements from some controlled vocabulary (fields ActedUpon or Consulted), and a ResourceType of SingleRecord or MultiRecord.
+- Comments: Contextualized Dimension in the original framework.
+Describes an instance of the MeasurementConcept in terms of the associated InformationElements from some controlled vocabulary (fields ActedUpon or Consulted), and a ResourceType of SingleRecord or MultiRecord.
-Describes the criteria for measuring an aspect of data quality related to some data quality need.
-May be criteria for determining that data are COMPLETE or NOT_COMPLETE, or may be criteria for asserting a numeric measurement.
-COMPLETE or NOT_COMPLETE measures are fundamental to data quality control, as set of data are filtered to the subset of data that have quality for some need if all records are COMPLETE for all pertenent Measures.
+Describes the Criteria for measuring an aspect of data quality related to some DataQualityNeed.
+May be Criteria for determining that data are COMPLETE or NOT_COMPLETE, or may be Criteria for asserting a numeric Measure.
+COMPLETE or NOT_COMPLETE Measures are fundamental to data quality control, as a set of data is filtered to the subset of data that have quality for some need if all records are COMPLETE for all pertinent Measures.
-A Measure is the data quality needs concept that parallels a MeasurementMethod at the solutions level, and a MeasurementAssertion at the report level.
+A Measure is the DataQualityNeed concept that parallels a MeasurementMethod in the Solutions layer, and a MeasurementAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
 ME = { me | me =< ie, d, rt >, ie ∈ IE, d ∈ D ⋀ rt ∈ RT }
-also acceptable measure
+also acceptable Measure
 AM(me) = {va | me ∈ C D ⋀ va ⊂ C C}
 - View in: [term-list](../list/bdqffdq/index.md#Measure)